E. Duke Vincent

-E. Duke Vincent (born Edward Ventimiglia on April 30, 1932, in Jersey City, New Jersey, United States) is an American television producer.
-He is a former producing partner of Aaron Spelling and an executive at various Spelling production company entities.
+E. Duke Vincent (born Edward Ventimiglia, April 30, 1932 – February 10, 2024) was an American television producer.
+He was a former producing partner of Aaron Spelling and an executive at various Spelling production company entities.
 Vincent, a 1960–61 naval aviator who was a member of the famed Blue Angels flying team, had a 40-year career in television writing and production, involving 2300 hours of television.